jdmaasakkers/cs205_finalreport/README.md

 (%% 2 Benchmarks [1 MPI = Lambda, 2 MPI = Data] including running on 8 compute nodes)
 (%% Evaluate: Amdahl Law + GUstafson Law (Strong + Weak scaling) + throughput/speedup/efficiency/iso-efficiency)

-(%% Add benchmark with Intel compiler)
-(%% Add benchmark with dynamic instead of static scheduling)

 ### Spark parallelization
 Spark allows a different method of parallelizing the learning algorithm.
 Using functional parallelism, Spark parallelizes using compositions of functions.
 A Spark version of the code is implemented on the Amazon Web Services (AWS) EMR Spark cluster.
 The code is run with 1 master and 2 core nodes and validate that it gives the same results as the serial implementation.
 The resulting speedup compared to running the serial Odyssey code is shown in the figure below.